Vegan Candles [The Main Reason Why You Should Make The Switch]

 If you’re looking for something to refresh your kitchen or lift up your spirits in the bath, your answer is here.
 I know there are a lot of herbal scented candles out there, but they usually end up smelling medicinal--and I don’t mean in a good way.
 Like in a smells-like-a-traditional-healer’s-expired-pantry type of way.

 Not this candle!

 Just think: you can have Christmas in July.
 For the actual holiday season, impress guests and complement the merry atmosphere with this hand-made vegan soy candle.
-The 9-ounce candle will burn for 72-80 hours.

 Lastly, I recommend this soy wax candle that has a luxurious fragrance, blooming with neroli blossoms, citrus peels, and honeycomb.

 Our exotic neroli candle lights up a room with its sweet, floral aroma.

 Top notes of bitter orange and eucalyptus with middle notes of floral orange blossom, tangerine, honey and base notes of grapefruit and musk to create a powerful, lasting scent.

 The 8-ounce candle will burn for 55-60 hours.

 Bring the rose garden into your home with our soy wax candle, a beautiful fragrance of fresh-cut roses.
 This is a perfect choice for any flower lover.